riferrei/building-apache-kafka-connectors/README.md

 ## Trying the connector

-After building the connector you can try it by using the Docker-based installation from this repository.
+After building the connector, you can try it by using the Docker-based installation from this repository.

 ### 1 - Starting the environment